MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/power-automate-desktop-installation-issues.md

 #### Cause

-There is likely an issue with your machine not allowing the Windows account of the Power Automate service (NT Service\UIFlowService) to be created during the installation.
+There's likely an issue with your machine not allowing the Windows account of the Power Automate service (`NT Service\UIFlowService`) to be created during the installation.

 You can confirm this by running the installation again and checking if the account exists while the installer is attempting to start the Power Automate service.
 The account's profile can be found in the registry here: